marjiasdk/Competitive-Coding-Solutions/README.md

 # Competitive Coding Solutions

-This repository contains my solutions to various problems from competitive coding sites, including Kattis, HackerRank, and LeetCode.
+This repository contains my solutions to various problems from competitive coding sites, including Kattis and LeetCode.
 I have organized my solutions by site and problem, making it easy to navigate and find the code for a particular problem.

 # Repository Structure
 The repository is organized by site and problem, as follows: